PrathamSharma-2811/Rag_app_ReactJS/Readme.md

-### README for FastAPI LLM-based Query API
+### README for Flask LLM-based Query API

-# FastAPI LLM-based Query API
+# Flask LLM-based Query API

-This project sets up a FastAPI application that leverages a language model to handle inquiries related to animals' laws, acts, and overall well-being.
+This project sets up a Flask application that leverages a language model to handle inquiries related to animals' laws, acts, and overall well-being.
 It uses various modules for loading, processing, and querying a document to generate responses based on input questions.

 ## Overview of Modules

-### FastAPI
+### Flask
-- **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python.
+- **Flask**: A micro web framework written in Python.

 ### Pydantic
 - **Pydantic**: Used for data validation and settings management using Python type annotations.